Coder-ACJHP/Hotel-Properties-Management-System/README.md

-# Simple Hotel-Management-System (in the development phase)
+# Simple Hotel-Management-System
 Coder HMS for hotels managing system

+#INFO : in the development phase!